codefuse-ai/MFTCoder/mftcoder_accelerate/README.md

 If OOM happened，you can reduce parameters such as per_device_train_batch_size and seq_length.
 Since you are dealing with large models (6B, 13B, 34B, 70B, etc.), you are already using gradient checkpointing technology by default, which significantly reduces GPU memory consumption.
 However, this may slightly slow down the training speed.

+QLoRA + DeepSpeed Zero3 is recommended for larger models to avoid OOM.

 #### Q2：install packages
 Please refer to init_env.sh and requirements.txt
 We highly recommend you install Flash Attention 2 (flash_attn>=2.1.0, 2.3.6 used by us) first to get memory-efficient and fast training.